-In an article at The Zeroth Position (“The premier site for libertarian reactionary thought”) a libertarian advocate advocates that libertarians should stop just advocating libertarianism and launch a “hands-on movement.”
-Apparently this person has missed all of the libertarian hands-on activity going on around him over the past seven decades or so.
+In an article in The Zeroth Position (“The premier site for libertarian reactionary thought”) a libertarian advocate advocates that libertarians should stop just advocating libertarianism and launch a “hands-on movement.”
+Apparently, this person has missed all of the libertarian hands-on activity going on around him over the past seven decades or so.

 Classless Class War

 But fret not, libertarians need a good constructive reaming out by their fellows and sisters now and then and there’s a lot of reaming going on in Insula Qui’s article, beginning with . . .